JabRef/jabref-action/README.md

 ### Output

 The action generates a consistency check report as a Markdown table.
-This is automatically added to the Job Summary of your workflow run.
+This is automatically added to the [Job summary](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-commands#example-of-adding-a-job-summary) of your workflow run.

 | entry type | citation key   | Eprint | File | Number | Pages | URL |
 | ---------- | -------------- | ------ | ---- | ------ | ----- | --- |